Mentor Match youth entrepreneurs win awards

 “My favorite session was when Natalie Millar (current general manager of Terminal Gravity) came and talked about accounting,” Aubrina Melville said.
 “Now I am interested in pursuing that in college.”

-Due to COVID-19, the class had to cancel its Leadership & Innovation Tour to Seattle, but most of the participants plan to continue their businesses over the summer and possibly beyond, according to the press release.
+Due to COVID-19, the class had to cancel its Leadership & Innovation Tour to Seattle, but most of the participants plan to continue their businesses over the summer and beyond.

 The program is funded and administered by the local nonprofit Building Healthy Families through its tutoring and mentoring program.